-Easley and Sloan's families came by wagon train to Williamson County in 1852; the families brought with them slaves, many of whom are rumored to be buried outside the iron fence.
+Easley and Sloan's families came by wagon train to Williamson County in 1852; the families brought with them enslaved people, many of whom are rumored to be buried outside the iron fence.

 The families chose an elevated place above the San Gabriel River to build their first log cabins.

-William was not a freed slave who had been awarded the land for his service in the Texas war for independence, as I had always been told and is even in some written accounts of the family’s history.
+William was not a formerly enslaved person who had been awarded the land for his service in the Texas war for independence, as I had always been told, and is even in some written accounts of the family’s history.
 Instead, he was one of the 300 families Stephen F. Austin had chosen to colonize Texas.
-A family was required to have sufficient funds to plant and harvest crops for at least 2 years and build a home.
+A family was required to have sufficient funds to plant and harvest crops for at least two years and build a home.